-Quiet Quitting - What is it And What Does it Mean For Your Organisation?
+Quiet Quitting: What is it & What Does it Mean For Your Organisation?

 If you’ve not heard of quiet quitting by now, then you must be avoiding the internet!
 It’s all over social media, and it has some business leaders quite worried.
 Here’s our take on the quiet quitting phenomenon and what it might mean for your organisation.

 Quiet quitting started as a TikTok trend with employees showing themselves finishing promptly and otherwise working less than normal.
 Since then people have been sharing their opinions across social media, and talking about sticking to their contracted hours, not taking on extra projects and being less present in meetings.

 As with any rapidly spreading new terminology, there’s no one standard definition for “Quiet Quitting”.
 Some people are using it to mean working to contract and no more, while others are discussing it more in terms of coasting, or doing the bare minimum they can to get by.

 What everyone can agree on though is that quiet quitting is a symptom of unengaged, unmotivated employees.
 The reasons given for this by those doing the quiet quitting ranges from not being adequately rewarded or appreciated for the extra work they’re doing, to rapid changes in their workplace cultures or expectations.